cmvandrevala/more-than-equations/content/Computer Science/Labs/Magazine Clippings.md

 * You do NOT have to worry about the case of the characters (it is fine to use an upper case or lower case character interchangeably).
 * You DO need to worry about special characters and punctuation (e.g. periods, semicolons, question marks, etc.).

+Stress test your code by determining whether you can construct Shakespeare's play __Romeo and Juliet__ from Shakespeare's play __Othello__.
+Use a benchmarking utility to determine the time needed to run your algorithm.

 ## 📋 Dev Notes

-* You could technically brute force this solution with some nested for loops.
-However, the goal of this lab is to implement an __efficient__ solution.
+* You could brute force this solution with some nested for loops.
+However, the goal of this lab is to implement an *efficient* solution.
 Use the hashmap data structure to your advantage!
 * You are allowed to use the built-in hashmap data structures in the language that you are working in.
+You do NOT need to implement a hashmap from scratch in this problem.

 ## 🖥️ Example Output